JacyCui/sicp-hw06/SICP Scheme Spection.md

 Promises are used to define **streams**, which are to lists what promises are to regular values.
 A stream is defined as a pair where the cdr is a promise that evaluates to another stream or `nil`.
 The `cons-stream` special form and the `cdr-stream` built-in are provided make the construction and manipulation of streams easier. `(cons-stream a b)` is equivalent to `(cons a (delay b))` while `(cdr-stream x)` is equivalent to `(force (cdr x))`.

 > A note for those familiar with promises in languages like JavaScript: although Scheme promises and JS-style promises originate from the [same general concept](https://en.wikipedia.org/wiki/Futures_and_promises), JS promises are best described as a placeholder for a value that is computed asynchronously.
-The Python-based 61A Scheme interpreter has no concept of asynchrony, so its promises only represent delayed evaluation.
+The Python-based SICP Scheme interpreter has no concept of asynchrony, so its promises only represent delayed evaluation.
 The web interpreter continues to use promises in this way, but adds a "future" type to stand in place for JS promises.